What is Staggered Board?

 Let us take the example of two companies (SDF Inc. and BNM Inc.) to illustrate the significance of a staggered board in the corporate setup.
 Both companies have 12 members on their boards of directors, each serving for three years.
 The only difference is that SDF Inc. has a staggered board, while BNM Inc. follows the traditional standard setup for the board of directors.

-In SDF Inc., the directors are grouped into three classes (Class I, Class II, and Class III) of 4 members each.
-The terms are expected to expire by May 2022, May 2023, and May 2023 for Class I, Class II, and Class III members, respectively.
-On the other hand, the terms for all the 12 directors in BNM Inc. are scheduled to expire by May 2022.
+In SDF Inc., we group the directors into three classes: Class I, Class II, and Class III, each consisting of 4 members.
+The terms for Class I members are expected to expire by May 2022, while the terms for Class II and Class III members are expected to expire by May 2023.
+On the other hand, all 12 directors in BNM Inc. have their terms scheduled to expire by May 2022.

 Now, let us imagine an adverse situation wherein both SDF Inc. and BNM Inc. are exposed to hostile takeover attempts by their competitors to kill competition and strengthen their market domination.
 Both companies are trying their level best to overcome the takeover attempts.

-To gain control of BNM Inc., the acquirer has to garner a majority on the board, which is a relatively more straightforward task in this case, given that BNM Inc. has a typical board setup.
-So, the acquirer can pocket all the 12 members of the board during the election scheduled for May 2022 and quickly complete the takeover.
+Gaining control of BNM Inc. requires the acquirer to secure a majority on the board, which becomes a relatively more straightforward task in this case, considering that BNM Inc. possesses a typical board setup.
+So, the acquirer can pocket all 12 board members during the election scheduled for May 2022 and quickly complete the takeover.

 The above example demonstrates why a staggered board can be a valuable corporate tool to evade such hostile takeover attempts.